jiayingzhou/MSI-slurm-Tutorial/README.md

 mamba install pytorch cudatoolkit=11.3 -c pytorch_env
 ```

-4. You can then install packages in the conda environment.
+4. Install packages in the conda environment.

 5. To run your job, you need to specify a conda path (as well as the python path).
-You can specify your conda version by
+You can specify your conda version by:
 ```
 cd /panfs/roc/msisoft/anaconda
 ```
-And find your specified conda path, source the path in your script.
+And locate your specified conda path, then source the path in your script.

-6. You should be able to run your job.
+6. Run the job.

 ## Notice

-1. You might need to clean your slurm error/ output file regularly.
-I use
+1. It is advisable to regularly clean your slurm error/output file.
+You can use the following command to clean all files starting with "slurm":
 ```
 find  . -name 'slurm*' -exec rm {} \;
 ```
-to clean all files starting with "slurm".
-Be careful do not name any file starting with "slurm" if you clean slurm output in this way.
+Note that you should not name any file starting with "slurm" if you clean slurm output this way.

-2. If you frequently check some path, you could export your job name by editing in ~/.bashrc
+2. If you frequently check a path, you can export your job name by editing in ~/.bashrc:

 ```
 vi ~/.bashrc